SpenceKonde/DxCore/README.md

       * The PORTMUX is busted in DA/DB parts per errata.
     * See the Timer and TCD references for more information on how this timer is used for analogWrite().
     * Can react to events asynchronously (i.e., events shorter than 1 system clock cycle), but this only works correctly when the count prescaler is disabled due to errata).
     * Can use an external clock source, optionally multiplied by the PLL frequency.
-Runs at speeds far higher than CPU core can (and there's an undocumented but functional 4x multiplier).
+Runs at speeds far higher than CPU core can (and there's an undocumented but functional 4x PLL multiplier).
     * Complex and fully automatic reactions to events to permit an "emergency stop" that would work without CPU intervention.
     * Challenging to configure, even to do simple stuff.